Anggun: Artistry and legacy

 Anggun's image has been compared to that of Pocahontas.
 Some international articles and magazines give a nickname for Anggun as "Indonesian Madonna (Madonna Indonésienne)" or even "Madonna from Asia (Madonna de l'Asie)".
 At the early stage of her career as a rock singer, Anggun was known for her tomboy look—wearing a crooked beret, shorts, studded jacket, and large belt; this set a trend during the early 1990s.
 Later, she has focused on her femininity and sexuality, emphasising her long black hair and brown skin.
 For this look she uses the work of fashion designers like Roberto Cavalli, Azzedine Alaïa, Jean Paul Gaultier, Dolce & Gabbana, and many more.
 Other couture fashion designers that Anggun often wears include Givenchy, Elie Saab, Victoria Beckham, Georges Chakra, Tony Ward, Blumarine, and Zuhair Murad.
+She also stated that most likely to wear high-heels and Louboutin's suits her.
 In 2001, Anggun was ranked No. 6 in a list of Sexiest Women of Asia by FHM magazine.
 Later in 2010, she was ranked at number 18 on the French version of FHM's list of 100 Sexiest Women in the World.

 When promoting her first international album in the United States, she was reportedly offered a role as a Bond Girl in The World Is Not Enough, as well as in High Fidelity.
 Anggun declined to be labeled an actress and said, "I was born a singer.
 I won't go into another profession, because I think there are still many people out there who were born to be movie stars or models.
 My calling is music."
 As for commercials, she tends to be selective when choosing products to promote.

 Anggun's success in Europe and America has been credited with helping other Asian singers such as Coco Lee, Hikaru Utada, and Tata Young.
 Malaysian singer Yuna asked Anggun for guidance when launching her recording career in the United States in 2011 and supporting each other career since then.
 Ian De Cotta from Singapore newspaper Today called her the "Voice of Asia" as well as "Southeast Asia's international singing sensation."
 Filipino music journalist Lionel Zivan S. Valdellon described Anggun as "a very good ambassadress for Indonesia and Asia in general".
 Regarding the role of Asia in the Western music industry, Anggun said "I think it's about time people know something more about Asia, not only as a vacation place."